sgofferj/meshtastic-basestation-repeater/README.md

 # Basestation / repeater for Meshtastic

-**NOTE:** The project has just be started.
+**NOTE:** The project has just been started.
 I put it on Github early to enable sharing of ideas and collaboration

 ## Description
 The goal of this project is to design a custom PCB to serve as a basestation and/or repeater for [Meshtastic](https://www.meshtastic.org/).
 Ideally, it would be put in a weatherproof enclosure outdoors.